-The AOA, pitot, and static ports on the back of the EFIS-D60 are equipped with 1/8" NPT Female fittings.
-To attach your pitot and static lines to the back of the EFIS-D60, you must use standard 1/8" NPT Male fittings at the end of each of the lines.
+The AOA, pitot, and static ports on the back of the EFIS-D6 are equipped with 1/8" NPT Female fittings.
+To attach your pitot and static lines to the back of the EFIS-D6, you must use standard 1/8" NPT Male fittings at the end of each of the lines.

-To install, simply connect your static and pitot sources to the EFIS-D60.
+To install, simply connect your static and pitot sources to the EFIS-D6.
 T'ing off of existing lines is acceptable if performing a retrofit or connecting in parallel with other instruments.
 View the following back view diagram the placement of your pressure lines.

-The EFIS-D60's attitude calculation

-requires either airspeed (from pitot

-and static) or GPS data.
-To ensure

-proper operation, at least one of these

-data sources must be available.
-We

-recommend the EFIS-D60 be

-connected to pitot and static systems

-in all installations.
+The EFIS-D6's attitude calculation requires either airspeed (from pitot and static) or GPS data.
+To ensure proper operation, at least one of these data sources must be available.
+We the EFIS-D6 be recommend connected to pitot and static systems in all installations.

-Use a wrench to secure the mating pressure line fittings to the corresponding locations on the back of the EFIS-D60.
-Do not over-tighten.
+Use two wrenches to both hold the brass fitting on the EFIS-D6 and secure the mating pressure line fittings to the corresponding locations on the back of the EFIS-D6.
+Do not over-tighten or allow the brass fittings to rotate.

 If you purchased Dynon's AOA pitot tube, note that it has pitot and AOA ports on it, but not static.
-You will need to provide your own source of static pressure for the EFIS-D60 and any other instrument in your panel which requires it.
+You will need to provide your own source of static pressure for the EFIS-D6 and any other instrument in your panel which requires it.